Yukiya Ikegawa

-Yukiya Ikegawa (池川侑希弥, Ikegawa Yūkiya) is a Japanese idol and child actor.
-He is a member of Johnny's Jr. male idol group Boys be.
+Yukiya Ikegawa (Ikegawa Yūkiya) is a Japanese singer and child actor.
+He is a member of Johnny's Jr. boy group Boys be.

-Life and career
+Early life and career

-Ikegawa was born on January 22, 2009, in Okinawa and grew up in Osaka Prefecture after his family relocated there when he was six years old.
-He has one older sister.
-Admiring Ryosuke Yamada and Shunsuke Michieda, he sent his resume to Johnny's office at fourth grade, and admitted to the company in 2019 after the audition.
-He then went on to become a member of Boys be, a unit within Johnny's Jr. that was formed in 2020.
+Ikegawa was born on January 22, 2009, in Okinawa and grew up in Osaka Prefecture after his family relocated when he was six years old.
+He has one elder sister.
+Admiring Ryosuke Yamada and Shunsuke Michieda, he sent his resume to Johnny's office in the fourth grade, and was accepted in 2019 after succeeding an audition.
+He then went on to become a member of the boy band Boys be, a unit within Johnny's Jr. that was formed in 2020.

-In March 2023, he made his very first starring role as an actor in the movie "Brats, Be Ambitious!".
+In March 2023, he made his very first starring role as an actor in the movie Brats, Be Ambitious!.